Hotbrawl20/Injectiine/readme.txt

 -Supports custom GamePad/TV backgrounds for NDS VC

--Supports custom bootSound, bootTvTex, bootDrcTex, bootLogoTex and iconTex
+-Supports custom bootTvTex, bootDrcTex, bootLogoTex and iconTex

--Includes MetaVerify and automatically runs it when converting images to TGA
+-Includes Verficiation and fixing of your images when converting them to TGA (may or may not break the image when fixing)

 == HOW TO USE ==
 Using this injector is very simple.